appleyuchi/Decision_Tree_Prune/README.md

 ----------------EBP--Operation method---------------------------------

 ----------------PEP--Operation method---------------------------------

 For PEP(Pessimistic Error Pruning)of C4.5-release8:
 1.download from https://archive.ics.uci.edu/ml/machine-learning-databases/abalone/
-2.reorder it with the final column from small to large and get the former 200 items,and save them as abalone_parts.data(this step is just for easy to visualize)
+2.reorder it with the final column from small to large and get the former 200 items,and save them as abalone_parts.data(this step is just for easy to visualize afterwards)
-3.put abalone_parts.data and abalone.names in /decision_tree/Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/
+3.put abalone_parts.data and abalone.names in:
+/decision_tree/Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/quinlan-src/

 then run the following commands:
 	python shell_execute.py abalone > result.txt
 	python result_get.py

-get the model from Decision_tree/Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/result/unprune.txt
+get the model from:
+Decision_tree/Quinlan-C4.5-Release8_and_python_interface_for_EBP/Src/result/unprune.txt

-4.put  both abalone_parts.data and abalone.names under the path:decision_tree/PEP-finish/
+4.put  both abalone_parts.data and abalone.names under the path:
+decision_tree/PEP-finish/
 and paste the model gotten from step 3 into top.py

 5.python top.py